Karenvn/merian-busco-painter/README.md

 plotting code makes it easier to:

 - control font selection and fallback behaviour more cleanly
-- place Merian labels for each chromosome
+- place Merian labels for each chromosome to improve interpretation of the plot
 - tune figure sizing and spacing for genome note outputs
 - split large karyotypes across columns while keeping a consistent Mb scale across panels
 - write PNG and SVG outputs directly from the same code path